Sunday, September 27, 2009

 Frame 5: When the Left Hand Wants to Know What the Right Hand is Doing (and Other Dilemmas)

-Photographing a lily on her deck, Susan brings into sharp focus a flowerpot on a curled metal base and points to it via the decking material.
-With limited darkroom time, I also had to elect not to print on fiber paper -- the archival quality paper professional photographers opt for.
-I instead used RC paper, the thickly-coated, resinous paper used more for contact sheets and for beginning photography students.
 This was disappointing, not only from the standpoint of print quality (as fiber paper produces a much richer and more textured image), but from the process itself.
 While each step takes much longer than RC paper, it is quite a pleasant process, an artistic process.
 The paper is optically more sensitive and allows less room for clumsiness.
 In addition to being expensive, it is also thick and fragile.
 One must pay critical attention to the paper facing, exposure times, filters, times in chemicals and in washing, handling with tongs, rinsing, and be aware of dry-down (the factor by which the image darkens as the paper dries).

 When I looked at Susan's film, I could see a pleasant happenstance of composition.
 Susan was composing each of her shots with considerable thought and care, and with a great attention to detail.
 But in addition to the composed subject matter it was obvious Susan was attracting some happy circumstances to each photo.
 It could be the velvet touch of the sun on a leaf, or the fact that Nellie was walking out of the frame when the photo was taken, making for a sweet gesture.
 In each photo there was something that was a "happening" -- an attraction, if you will -- that had the touch of the divine.

-And so, I used filters to bring out the texture of each shot, but I did not correct across the print for areas of exposure.
+In the end, I used filters to bring out the texture of each shot, but I did not correct across the print for areas of exposure.
 This, I thought, was an artifact of shooting by feel and it should definitely be part of the resulting image.

 This project was to be all about the printed image, but in the end, I realized that I could scan the contact sheets and post digitally the images I was not able to print during this first time in the darkroom.